 Section 5-204(d)(1)(i) of the Air Pollution Control Regulations has incorporated many of the dealer requirements found in the new federal regulation.
 For woodstoves and other room heaters, on or after December 15, 2016 no person shall distribute or sell an affected wood heater unless it has been certified by the EPA as meeting the applicable standards and requirements of 40 C.F.R. §60.532.
 A list of EPA certified room heaters can be found here.
 Additional regulations pertain to the proper labeling of room heaters sold in Vermont.

 Section 5-204(d)(2)(i) of the Air Pollution Control Regulations reflects many federal changes dealing with central wood heaters, such as outdoor hydronic heaters.
 Specifically, on or after December 15, 2016 no person shall distribute or sell any central heater unless it has been certified by the EPA as meeting the applicable standards and requirements of 40 C.F.R. §60.5474.
-A list of EPA certified central heaters can be found here.
+A list of EPA certified hydronic heaters can be found here.
+A list of EPA certified forced-air furnaces can be found here.